thecartercenter/nemo/README.md

 ## Contributing

-NEMO/ELMO is 100% open-source.
+NEMO is 100% open-source.
 We would like you to be part of the community!
 We accept and encourage contributions from the public.
 You can start by filing a bug report or feature request using a [Github issue](https://github.com/thecartercenter/nemo/issues).

 Pull requests are also welcome, but discussing things first in an issue is always a good idea.